elugens/hello-javascript/docs/additional-questions/binary-data-files/textdecoder-textencoder.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The 'decode' method of TextDecoder converts a sequence of bytes into a string using a specified encoding scheme.
+  <div><strong>Interview Response:</strong> The 'decode' method of the TextDecoder object in JavaScript converts encoded binary data, typically in a Uint8Array or ArrayBuffer, into a string using the specified text encoding.
   </div>
   </div>
 </details>